jesperfj/hello-peer/README.md

     bin/setuphello acmestack acmespace

-Note that this will deploy what's in the `jesperfj/hello-peer` Github repository.
-It will *not* deploy whatever you have on local disk.
-You can of course manually create a Heroku app in your space, push the code and set the config vars.
-This is just a convenience.
+This will deploy the contents of the `hello-peer` directory as a Heroky app.
 Once the app is deployed, you can run the very same app on the EC2 instance in the VPC.
 This lets you check if the peering connection is working.
 In a separate terminal, run:

     bin/runhello acmestack haikuappname